TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-Then, if we check the listener there is the shell as `root`:
+Then, if we check our listener, we receive a shell as `root`:

 <br />